gopaljogani/gopaljogani.github.io/_posts/_glossary/2017-11-19-glossary-classification.md

 <div markdown='1'>
 * :bulb: <span class='intuition'> Intuition </span> :
     * Split the training data based on “the best” question(*e.g.* is he older than 27 ?).
 Recursively split the data while you are unhappy with the classification results.
     * Decision trees are basically the algorithm to use for the "20 question" game.
-[Akinator](http://en.akinator.com/){:.mdLink} is a nice example of what can been implemented with decision trees.
+[Akinator](http://en.akinator.com/) is a nice example of what can been implemented with decision trees.
 Akinator is probably based on fuzzy logic expert systems (as it can work with wrong answers) but you could do a simpler version with decision trees.
-    * "Optimal" splits are found by maximization of [information gain](#machine-learning-and-entropy){:.mdLink} or similar methods.
+    * "Optimal" splits are found by maximization of [information gain](#machine-learning-and-entropy) or similar methods.
 * :wrench: <span class='practice'> Practical </span> :
     * Decision trees thrive when you need a simple and interpretable model but the relationship between $y$ and $\mathbf{x}$ is complex.
     * Training Complexity : <span class='practiceText' markdown='1'> $O(MND + ND\log(N) )$ </span> .